 This could explain why still life collectors may tend to be artists or art-sensitized people – they may be more appreciative of the art of a composition for its own sake, not necessarily needing an attention-grabbing subject to draw them in.

-As for fruit being sexy, it is an interesting coincidence that both fruit and flowers, (flowers being another natural element that shows up in the still life tradition,) are for us the most visually alluring stages of the reproductive cycle of seed bearing plants.
+As for fruit being sexy, it is an interesting coincidence that both fruit and flowers, (flowers being another natural element that shows up in the still life tradition,) are the most visually alluring stages of the reproductive cycle of seed bearing plants.
 Both are short lived, fragile, and beautiful to look at; existing to attract for the purpose of propagating life.
 I wouldn’t make too much of this, as I think few people actually make the connection, but it is interesting.
 For example, it’s interesting that there is an enormous commercial industry built around the fact that lovers give each other flowers on Valentine’s Day.
 We also give them to our moms who bore us, on Mother’s Day.
 Hmmm.